 - Daily: Check today’s date on the calendar daily.
 Review your weekly to-do list to stay on task.
 Check off items as you complete them.

-DIY Fridge File (15 minutes)
+DIY Fridge Hanging File System

 A fridge file is a hanging file that holds important worksheets such as a calendar, meal planner, and family cleaning schedule in transparent sleeves to be used with a dry erase marker.
 It’s a compact and inexpensive solution to a command center.
 Here’s a do-it-yourself fridge file you can make in fifteen minutes.